timmc/seqs-and-colls/README.md

 Source code, text, images, and generated web content are all distributed under the Eclipse Public License v1.0 (see epl-v1.0.txt), the same as Clojure.

+Dual-licensing:

+* Tim McCormack releases all of his contributions on this repo under CC BY 3.0